Short Breaks Services

 - within the community

 It provides families with a break from their caring role and time to spend with other family members or to have time to themselves.
-The Local Authority provides the following short breaks which are accessed through an assessment by Social Care.

 A copy of the latest Hartburn Lodge Statement of Purpose can be requested from Hartburn Lodge by emailing hartburn.lodge@stockton.gov.uk or calling 01642 527994.

-Apply for a Short Breaks Grant
+Short Breaks Grant - applications update

 Visit the legislation.gov.uk website for further information about short breaks for carers of disabled children which can be found under The Breaks for Carers of Disabled Children Regulations 2011.